linroger/Wealth-of-Nations/Financial Engineering/Trading the Fixed Income Inflation and Credit Markets.md

 Note: The dirty prices of the linkers are their actual settlement amount - i.e., their dirty values multiplied by their index ratios.
 Source: UK DMO.

 Step I .
-For the shorter-dated breakeven position we create a Dv01-neutral trade assuming a nominal linker position of $\pounds100\mathrm{m}$ .
-This is based on the ratio of the DV01s, which is 1.44 (0.134998/0.093651) and so returns a nominal value of $\pounds_{ Ḋ }144 Ḍ .15_{ Ḋ }\mathrm{m} Ḍ$ for the comparator position.
+For the shorter-dated breakeven position we create a Dv01-neutral trade assuming a nominal linker position of $£100\mathrm{m}$ .
+This is based on the ratio of the DV01s, which is 1.44 (0.134998/0.093651) and so returns a nominal value of $£_{ Ḋ }144 Ḍ .15_{ Ḋ }\mathrm{m} Ḍ$ for the comparator position.
 Step II.
 Here we need to determine a nominal value for the long-dated linker position.
 The aim is to make sure that until the forward-starting date, the overall position is not impacted by any inflation accrual.
 To achieve this we solve the following identity:

 2022 linker nominal $\times$ index ratio  2027 linker nominal $\times$ index ratio $=0$
 $100\times1.09460-2027\mathrm{linkernominal}\times1.15998=0$
 2027 nominal = 94.36

 Step III .
-Based on the result of step II, we create a DV01-weighted longer-dated breakeven position Step II derived a nominal value for the longer-dated linker position of. $\pounds94.36\mathrm{m}$ and so using the ratio of the two longer-dated Dv01s of 1.549144 (0.190757/0.123137), the appropriate nominal trade size for the longer-dated comparator position is. $\mathrm{f}146.18\mathrm{m}$
+Based on the result of step II, we create a DV01-weighted longer-dated breakeven position Step II derived a nominal value for the longer-dated linker position of. $£94.36\mathrm{m}$ and so using the ratio of the two longer-dated Dv01s of 1.549144 (0.190757/0.123137), the appropriate nominal trade size for the longer-dated comparator position is. $\mathrm{f}146.18\mathrm{m}$

 The associated settlement cash flows for the position are given in the last line of the table.
 The shorter-dated breakeven position has an initial net cash inflow of 13.97, while the longer-dated breakeven position has a net cash outflow of 15.92.
 As a result, there is an overall net cash outflow of $-1.95$